For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 So your son or daughter's off to university?
 Congratulations!
 It's a brilliant achievement and an exciting step but, like any big life event, university often whips up plenty of uncertainty for all involved.

 Since 2007, Save the Student has been the resource millions of students trust when it comes to managing their finances.
-This , unlike other sites, we have ring-side seats for the common issues they face at university.
+We work hard to highlight the realities of managing money as a student in the UK.

-For instance, did you know that the average Maintenance Loan comes to £485/month, while living costs for the average student amount to £924/month?
+Did you know that the average Maintenance Loan comes to around £510/month while, in our latest National Student Money Survey, students had average living costs of £1,078/month?
 And were you aware that in many cases it's parents who are 'expected' to help bridge the gap?

 We'll reveal exactly how much that might be for you in this guide, as we pull back the curtain on university life and Student Finance...